devilyouwei/NVimmer/README.md

 Method 1: the NeoVim on Ubuntu apt is old, it is stable but never support the COC plugin.

-So download the latest stable version by PPA.
+So download the latest stable version through PPA.

 ```bash
 sudo add-apt-repository ppa:neovim-ppa/stable